sneepzity/windows/README.md

 3. wallpapers

 Steps
+1. Search for Powershell by clicking on Search or pressing the windows key and putting in powershell and find the option to open in administrator (will prompt you for confirmation, press confirm/yes)
-1. Open Powershell in Adminstrator
+2. Open Powershell in Adminstrator
-2. Ensure you have an internet connection
+3. Ensure you have an internet connection
-3. Select a script - recommended to follow the order below
+4. Select a script - recommended to follow the order below

 usage: (in preferrable/best order)